ONLYOFFICE/docker-onlyoffice-owncloud/README.md

 ## ONLYOFFICE Docs editions

-Here we offer you to deploy ownCloud with preconfigured free version of ONLYOFFICE Docs.
+Here we offer you to deploy ownCloud with preconfigured free version of ONLYOFFICE Docs (packaged as Document Server).
 Note that there're commercial versions of it.

 **ONLYOFFICE Docs:**

 * Community Edition (`onlyoffice-documentserver` package)

-* Enterprise Edition (`onlyoffice-documentserver-ie` package)
+* Enterprise Edition (`onlyoffice-documentserver-ee` package)

 The table below will help you make the right choice.